UK Government deceit: overclaiming the reduction in UK CO2 emissions

 The chart shows the changes in UK greenhouse gas emissions since 1990.
 It is an edited version of a chart published by the UK Department for Business, Energy and Industrial Strategy [3]:

-- the green (top) line shows the total including imports and exports (called 'consumption-based emissions')
+- The green (top) line shows the total including imports and exports (called 'consumption-based emissions').

 The actual fall including aviation but excluding shipping can be estimated as 11% (from 990Mt in 1990 to 880Mt in 2016) - see Appendix.